tai-de/lhl-final-project/readme.md

 ## Take-aways

 Due to a limited development window of one week, we ensured that our focus was on core functionality and having a working demo.
-Given more time, some additional features that would have been added include:
+Given more time we would have liked to include:

+* More robust website and/or integration of React components to enhance the game menus/HUD
+* Additional rewards for level completion (more damage/weapons/abilities)
+* Additional enemy types & boss levels
 * Database for high scores / high kill counts
 * Database for user accounts / saving game progress
 * Further refinement of the look & feel of the game